thes3interdev/slp-navbar-webapp/Readme.md

 In this sample learning project we build Tailwind CSS navigation bars.

 The core idea is to get an overall startegy in building responsive navigation bars and also mobile navigation with Tailwind CSS.

+Later we shall add a footer and make the project a template.